soniyasp20/stepin_Customer_Billing_System/1_Requirements/README.md

 # Requirements
 -Librarian can add new Book with publisher name,Book name and also price.
 -Librarian can see the total count of books.
--Member can see newly added book
+-Member can see newly added book.
+-Librarian: Mainly responsible for adding and modifying books, book items, and users.
+The Librarian can also issue, reserve, and return book items.
+-Member: All members can search the catalog, as well as check-out, reserve, renew, and return a book.

 # Feature OF Library Management System